COVID-19 Vaccine Myths, Facts, and FAQs

 Myths and Facts

-Fact: Similar to other vaccines, individuals can develop short-term and mild side effects after receiving a COVID-19 vaccine.
-Ongoing research on the vaccines indicates serious side effects are extremely rare.
+Fact: Similar to other vaccines, some individuals can develop short-term and mild side effects after receiving a COVID-19 vaccine.
+Ongoing research is showing that serious side effects are extremely rare.
 Experiencing mild side effects, such as pain where the needle was given, tiredness, chills, headache, and muscle pain can be expected and indicates that the vaccine is working to produce protection or immunity.
-Learn more about COVID-19 vaccine side effects.

 - Research on other strains of coronavirus before COVID-19 (e.g. Sars-CoV),